bh679/GGJ23-Detective-GPT/README.md

 The game starts when one of the players murder another.<br />
 In comes, Detective Gerald-Patrick-Thompson!<br />

-Provide the ai DetectiveGPT evidence to point it towards who to convict.<br />
+Provide the ai evidence to point it towards who to convict.<br />
 Who will be convicted for the dastardly crime? <br />
 What will the punishment be?<br />
 Can you get it to the right conclusion?<br />